yiannisp1822/python-challenge-1/README.md

 	9      | Burger - Beef             | $8.49

-	*Please type the number of the item you wish to order: 1 *How many Burritos would you like to order? (note: quantity will default to 1 if you enter an invalid input): 2 *Would you like to keep ordering?
-(Y)es or (N)o: n *Thank you for your order.
+	* Please type the number of the item you wish to order: 1
+	* How many Burritos would you like to order? (note: quantity will default to 1 if you enter an invalid input): 2
+	* Would you like to keep ordering?
+(Y)es or (N)o: n
+	* Thank you for your order.

-	This is what we are preparing for you.
+	*This Is what we are preparing for you:*

 	Item name                 | Price  | Quantity
 	--------------------------|--------|----------